Anthony Marion

-Anthony Marion (born 12 January 1994) is a French professional rugby league footballer who plays as a for Toulouse Olympique in the Championship and France at international level.
+Anthony Marion (born 12 January 1994) is a French professional rugby league footballer who plays as a for Toulouse Olympique in the Super League and France at international level.

 He can also play or in the halves.
 Marion was the back-up goal-kicker to Mark Kheirallah for Toulouse in the Championship.

 Background

 Marion came through the youth system at RC Albi.

 Club career

 Toulouse Olympique

 Marion joined the Toulouse "Centre du Formation" in the summer of 2014 from Albi.
 He made his debut for Toulouse in Elite 2 in 2014/15 and then seized his opportunity later in the season to progress to the first team, due to injuries to more senior players.
 Marion signed his first contract with TO alongside Maxime Puech in July 2015.

 At the end of the 2014/15 season, Toulouse had decided to move the first team to play in the English competition.
 With the next English season not due to commence until March 2016, Marion played the first half of the 2015/16 season in Elite 1 for Toulouse Olympique Broncos, the Toulouse reserve side who had taken their place in the French competition.
 In January 2016, Marion joined up with the first team for the 2016 campaign.

 2016 was Toulouse's first season back in the English competition.
 They finished the season top of Kingstone Press League 1 but lost the promotion final to Rochdale Hornets before managing to secure promotion to the Championship for 2017.
 Marion played in 26 matches in total, scoring five tries in a season that saw him cement his place in the first team and secure a contract for 2017.

 Marion, alongside Clément Boyer, made the most appearances for TO in 2017, playing in 32 out of 34 matches and scoring 5 tries.
 On 7 October 2017, it was confirmed that he had been retained for the 2018 season.